-Center for Resource Solutions (CRS) is seeking part-time fellows for the Fall of 2017 to assist with research and program-related activities.
-These volunteer positions will run from September through November 2017.
+Center for Resource Solutions (CRS) is seeking part-time fellows to assist with research and program-related activities.
+These volunteer positions have a three-month term.

 CRS is a nonprofit environmental organization that creates policy and market solutions to advance sustainable energy.
 Since 1997, CRS has been instrumental in the development of landmark state, regional, and national renewable energy and climate policies.
 Green-e is a program of CRS that provides third-party certification for renewable energy, such as utility green power programs, and carbon offset programs.
 Green-e Energy is North America’s leading consumer protection and certification program for renewable energy.
 Green-e also offers a unique certification (Green-e Marketplace) that recognizes organizations using certified renewable energy and/or carbon offsets and enables them to demonstrate their environmental commitment through the use of the nationally recognized Green-e logo.